pachyderm/docs/content/latest/deploy-manage/manage/deploy-s3gateway-sidecar.md

 ### If Authentication is Enabled

-If auth is enabled on the Pachyderm cluster, credentials must be passed with each S3 gateway endpoint.
+If auth is enabled on the MLDM cluster, credentials must be passed with each S3 gateway endpoint.

 {{% notice warning %}}